Moss Landing Power Plant: January 2025 fire

 At 3 pm on Thursday, January 16, 2025, a fire broke out in the Phase 1 building (300 MW / 1,200 MWh), the portion of the site managed by Vistra Corp.
 Battery systems (made of lithium nickel manganese cobalt oxides, an older technology not used in most newer stationary battery storage systems) ignited in the concrete hall, releasing large flames, reaching the fire's first peak between 8 and 10 pm.
 The building's fire suppression system failed to quench the fire, but the fire was contained within the area of the concrete building.
 The enclosed facility was inside the building, a condition that may have contributed to spread of the fire, as opposed to the majority of batteries which are located outside in separate modules, where fire spread is more difficult and easier to mitigate.
 Local authorities initiated the evacuation of 1,200 residents, who returned the next day.

 As per lithium battery fire protocols, firefighters did not try to extinguish the blaze, but let it burn.
 These fires usually release toxic gasses and burn very hot.
 Local authorities expressed concerns regarding the release of hydrogen fluoride and other hazardous materials, however none were found.
 During the two days of the fire wind velocities were low, allowing the smoke plume to rise high into the atmosphere before much dispersion had occurred.
 By Friday morning the fire appeared to have largely gone out, however by early Friday afternoon the fires had increased in intensity once again.
 Later in the day the flames subsided.
 Air samples taken at ground level measured no hydrogen fluoride pollution.
 Around 80% of this battery section had burned.
 Near the end of January, San Jose State University's Moss Landing Marine Laboratories reported a dramatic increase in levels of nickel, magnesium, and cobalt heavy metals compared to baseline statistics.

 On the evening of January 17, 2025, the fire diminished to a point where Monterey County officials allowed evacuated individuals to return to their homes.
 On January 22, Monterey County opened the last road in the vicinity.
 Some local authorities restricted battery projects due to the incident.

 In February, the fire reignited, but within 24 hours was declared under control by the local fire chief.

 As of March 2025, most of the damaged batteries have been disconnected, and cleanup may take more than a year.
-A cleanup plan was approved in July 2025, and began in November 2025.
+A cleanup plan was approved in July 2025, and American Battery Technology Company began the process in late 2025.
 The value of recycled materials could be $30 million.
 Vistra wrote off $400 million on the damage.
 The cause of the fire remains undetermined, but California has already adopted changes to its fire safety law and standards for battery energy storage facilities.

+September 2026 fire

+On September 18, 2026, a fire broke out in a structure that was previously damaged in the January 2025 fire.